Important terms and concepts

 Behaviour, selection and training for sport and recreation displays

 Selection refers to the methods used to choose individuals for a specific purpose (e.g. racing for greyhounds and horses, herding sheep and cattle for working dogs).
 Selection occurs at the level of choosing 1) appropriate parents for breeding, and 2) individual animals as fit for purpose.
 Selection necessarily means some individuals are not selected, a process resulting in wastage.
-Wastage is an ethical problem in many industries, including racehorses (Velie, Stewart et al. 2013), greyhounds (Carr 2015) and working dogs (for research on behavioural wastage in working dogs, go to this Working Dog Alliance page).
+Wastage is an ethical problem in many industries, including racehorses (Velie, Stewart et al. 2013), greyhounds (Carr 2015) and working dogs.
 Although it occurs, a lack of evidence and transparency regarding wastage makes it difficult to discuss this issue across other industries.

 Behaviour problems occur in animals not kept in ethologically suitable environments, for example stereotypic behaviours such as crib biting and wind sucking in racehorses kept in isolation and not allowed to graze naturally (click on this link for an article on stereotypies in horses) and swaying in elephants in zoos (Hasenjager and Bergl 2015).
 All animals used for work, sport and recreation require training to be able to perform.
 Behavioural problems are exacerbated when training methods are inappropriately designed or implemented.
 The four quadrants of learning theory (positive and negative, reinforcement and punishment) may all be used, but training relying on punishment rather than positive reinforcement is likely to be less efficient and cause pain or distress to the animal.
 If the trainer is inconsistent, or too slow to respond to the appropriate trained behaviour, inefficient training and risk to animal welfare will result.
 Conversely, training can be used positively as a source of enrichment and to allow common husbandry practices to be carried out, for example for wildlife species in captivity.
 For research on training horses to improve welfare, visit the site for the International Society for Equitation Science.